khandelwal-arpit/springboot-starterkit/readme.md

 The BRSException class has two static classes _EntityNotFoundException_ and _DuplicateEntityException_ which are the two most widely thrown exceptions from the service layer.
 It also contains a set of overloaded methods _throwException_ which take the EntityType, ExceptionType and arguments to come up with a formatted message whose template is present under the **_custom.properties_** file.
 Using this class I was able to empower the entire services layer to throw entity exceptions in a uniform manner without cluttering the code base with all sorts of NOT_FOUND and DUPLICATE entity exceptions.

-For example, while login if you try to use a email address which is not regisered, an exception is raised and thrown using the following single line of code -
+For example, while login if you try to use a email address which is not registered, an exception is raised and thrown using the following single line of code -

 ``` java
 throw exception(USER, ENTITY_NOT_FOUND, userDto.getEmail());